meyersbs/tvdb-dl-nfo/README.md

 You've gone through all of the trouble of ripping your TV shows from the DVD/BluRay disks that you've purchased, and you want to organize your media for ingestion via popular media servers, like [Plex](https://plex.tv), [Kodi](https://kodi.tv/), or [Emby](https://emby.media/) -- commonly, `.NFO` files are used to store metadata about a TV show, which can be parsed and imported into the database of whichever media server solution you prefer.
 Unfortunately, the `.NFO` downloader you use failed to parse some of your directories.
 Rather than manually creating the `.NFO` file, this tool does it for you!

+## Environment

+All code and commands below were tested in Ubuntu 18.04 and *should* work in other linux distributions.
+I do not develop for Windows.
+I cannot guarantee that any of this will work in Windows.

 ## Dependencies

 **PHP**: